-About this project & funders
+About this project & partners

-THESE ROOMS was an Open Call National Project in ART: 2016: The Arts Council’s programme as part of Ireland 2016.
+THESE ROOMS began as an Open Call National Project in ART: 2016: The Arts Council’s programme as part of Ireland 2016.
 ART: 2016 was a diverse and distinctive public showcase of Irish art which was presented across Ireland and abroad throughout the year.
 By supporting THESE ROOMS, the Arts Council placed artists and the arts at the centre of how it responded to the Centenary of the 1916 Rising.
 ART: 2016 was supported by the Department of Arts, Heritage and the Gaeltacht through its Ireland 2016 Centenary Programme.
 Find out more…

 ARTS COUNCIL OF IRELAND | OPEN CALL